-Though women are often perceived as than their male counterparts, one study published in The Journal of Social Psychology found that it’s actually men who tend to fall in love and say “I love you” first in the relationship.
-Though they don’t know for sure why this is, the researchers theorize that this is perhaps because females are more wary of getting their hearts broken.
+Though women are often perceived as more emotional than their male counterparts, one study published in The Journal of Social Psychology found that it's actually men who tend to fall in love and say "I love you" quicker.
+Though they don't know for sure why this is, the researchers theorize that this is perhaps because females are more wary of getting their hearts broken.

 Being in love saves you money on trips to the doctor.